deconst/deconst-docs/developing/terminology.rst

     Unique identifier assigned to a single page of content generated from a :term:`content repository`.
 It's important to note that a content ID is assigned to each *output* page, not each source document.
 Depending on the :term:`preparer` and its configuration, these may differ.
-    Most of the architecture should treat these as opaque strings, although the :term:`mapping service` may need to assume that they are hierarchal.
+    Most of the architecture should treat these as opaque strings, although the content map may need to assume that they are hierarchal.

     By convention, these are URLs that join the base URL of the :term:`content repository` with the relative path of the rendered output page.